dmartinezphd/dmartinezphd.github.io/about.md

 ### Relevant Experience

 #### NASA Goddard Space Flight Center (2000-2007)
-* After my 1-year PhD residency requirement at UofR, I spent the balance of my PhD doing research at NASA-Goddard's Code 691 (Astrochemistry), first as a Graduate Student Researchers Program Fellow and then as a NASA Co-Op, which was an immediate path to federal employment
+* After my 1-year PhD residency requirement at UofR, I spent the balance of my PhD doing research at NASA-Goddard's Code 691 (Astrochemistry), first as a Graduate Student Researchers Program Fellow and then as a NASA Co-Op, which was an immediate path to federal employment.

 #### University of Rochester and AHEAD Energy Corp (2007 - 2008)
 * I left NASA in 2007 to start a family with my wife back in Rochester.
 During that year I worked with Ben Ebenhack, a lecturer at UofR and founder of AHEAD Energy, and that is where I began my journey studying energy systems, sustainability and energy transition theory.
+It's also where I taught my first class, _Sifting Through Trash: Myths and Facts of the Energy Crisis._

 #### University of Southern Maine (2008 - 2022)
 * After one year back in Rochester, we decided to move to Maine.
 I connected with USM's Department of Environmental Science and started out as a part-time research professor.
 I eventually received a full-time offer that was renewed until I applied for and received a promotion to Associate Research Professor.